So...why would anyone buy a $1000 manual grinder?

 A quick note about making adjustments-- While it is pretty straight forward, you have to make them blindly (versus on-the-fly).
 Personally I think if the adjustments could be made on the fly, it would make dialing in the grinder immensely easier than having to stop, loosen the burr mount, make your adjustment, tightening the burr mount, and doing a test grind--only to see you've over or under rotated and will have to take another attempt at the adjustment.
 Just something to consider.

 Additional comments on the burrs--the HG One can accommodate 83mm or 71mm burrs.
-Given the smaller diameter, the 71mm burr set will rotate more than the 83mm with each turn of the fly wheel, and therefore grind faster..
+The 71mm burr supposedly is easier to grind due to the smaller diameter over the 83mm..
 However HG One only sells the grinder with 83mm burrs now.
 I am not sure what the rationale was.
 Perhaps a supply issue?
-Or perhaps they decided to stick only to 83mm burrs because they are somehow better? we Not that it matters much in a home environment.
-71mm burrs should last a lifetime as well.
-Also, there are 3 burr sets to choose from: Mazzer bead-blasted burrs, Mazzer TiN coated burrs and aftermarket 83mm TiN coated burrs.
+Or perhaps they decided to stick only to 83mm burrs because they felt they were simply better.
+Not really sure about any of that but the price difference was negligible and either burr set should last a lifetime in the home and produce vastly superior coffee over any other home grinder.
+There are 3 burr sets to choose from: Mazzer bead-blasted burrs, Mazzer TiN coated burrs and aftermarket 83mm TiN coated burrs.
 TiN coating supposedly offers improved corrosion resistance and grind retention (reduction), but honestly I think any of them will work just fine and choosing between one or the other is splitting hairs.
 Either set will last you forever.
 71mm might grind with a few less strokes, but let's be honest...When you're grinding a shot at a time, it isn't going to matter much.
 It takes less than 30 seconds.
 A few more seconds of grinding with the 83mm burr set isn't going to be a deal breaker.
 BTW, Robur burrs, according to manufacturer specs, will optimally grind 1800 lbs of beans before needing to be replaced.

 Regarding pop-corning--I did observe some stray pieces fly out of the upper funnel when I got overzealous with the grinder.
 Also, I noticed the faster I grinded, the less efficient each rotation became.
 There is a loss of efficiency somewhere when you grind faster..
 I think at lower speeds, the beans flow more readily into the grinder.
 I found that one rotation per second or 60RPM worked best.
 I had no popcorning and it was fast enough to be smooth yet slow enough to be a relaxing, non-strenuous activity.